Condo Resources

 Smoking issues are one of the top complaints in condo complexes in BC.
 This is despite the fact that the majority of British Columbians do not smoke.
 If your Council and Strata Manager are spending valuable time addressing second-hand smoke complaints, owners can do something about it.
 Implementing a non-smoking bylaw is legal, protects the health and safety of all residents, lowers maintenance costs and reduces the risk of deadly and costly fires.
 This section is designed to provide you with easy steps to implement, amend and enforce non-smoking bylaws.
 It also provides different strategies for addressing complaints of second-hand smoke, whether or not you have a specific bylaw in place to restrict or ban smoking in the strata complex.

-How to Implement a
+Steps to Implement

 pdf download - STRATA CORPORATIONS - Implementing a Non-Smoking Bylaw for Existing Buildings - for printing